syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

 1. Create Syncfusion ASP.NET core Application.
-You can refer the [ASP.NET core Getting Started documentation](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-0-1)to create new project and add necessary DLL’s and script files.
+You can refer the [ASP.NET core Getting Started documentation](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-0-1) to create new project and add necessary DLL’s and script files.

 2. Add a TreeGrid Control in index.cshtml page with an empty datasource like as follows.